avidbiscuit/ait-wiki/content/faq.md

 A: Talk with people who have the mod council role.

 #### Q: AIT is boring where can I find out/install AIT Addons
-A: There's a Discord Server: https://discord.gg/aYEtPD24bF and if you want your addon to be in the discord DM **teeho (Dr. Theo)**.
+A: There are quite a few on modrinth and curseforge, most of them can be found [HERE](https://modrinth.com/collection/eP9vTYE5)

 #### Q: Can you support Immersive Portals / add your own BOTI
 A: no we will not officially support immersive portals, we did once before but it was buggy, broke a lot, crashed a lot and had plenty of other issues.